berkeli/cyf-second-api/README.md

 ### Notes on the project

 * This project has no security measures and has the tendency to break in the future.
-* If that happens (breaks), delete the node modules and run 'npm install' command in cyf-first-api directory.
+* If that happens (breaks), delete the node modules and run 'npm install' command in your cyf-second-api directory.
-* Do not worry about the localhost, for now, change it when you have successfully deployed.
 * Do not save keys plainly in your forked repo, talking from experience.